monsoonmaelstrom/book2/book2.md

 It’s evening, but it’s not dark yet, though the shadows are definitely growing longer as I make my way towards the center of the city and the house my mother has been residing in.

 I stand in the shadows against a nearby building, and watch the house.
 I haven’t actually been here before, and I don’t particularly feel like entering through the front door.
 In this part of town though, you can’t just loiter outside a house staring through the windows without someone coming to ask questions and encourage you to be on your way, so I wrap the shadows around myself just a little bit more tightly and let them whisper ‘don’t look here’ to anyone who might glance in my direction.
-If someone is specifically looking for me, it won’t be enough to discourage them from seeing me, but it should do the trick for everyone else, and I’m not expecting anyone to be specifically looking for me.
+If someone is specifically looking for me, it won’t be enough to stop them from seeing me, but it should do the trick for everyone else, and I’m not expecting anyone to be specifically looking for me.

 An hour goes by while I wait for the sun to set, and then another thirty minutes as I wait for dusk to give way to night.
 Finally it’s dark enough that foot traffic has slowed to the point where I feel like I can probably make it into the house unobserved.